Xeljanz Lawsuit – Heart & Lung Injuries

-The Xeljanz lawsuit claims the use of Xeljanz can cause cancer, major cardiac events (including heart attacks and strokes), and blood clot complications (including pulmonary embolisms and deep vein thrombosis).
+The Xeljanz lawsuit claims the use of Xeljanz can cause major cardiac events (including heart attacks and strokes), and blood clot complications (including pulmonary embolisms and deep vein thrombosis).

 What Do We Know About the Xeljanz Lawsuits?